 Do I Need to Tell HMRC About Earnings Below the Personal Allowance Threshold?

-In most cases, you need to tell HMRC about your earnings below the personal allowance threshold.
+In most cases, you need to tell HMRC about your earnings below the UK personal allowance threshold.
 This applies even if you have no tax to pay.

 If you have decided to work for yourself or earn money from odd jobs like babysitting or gardening, then you don’t need to tell HMRC if you get paid an income (not profit) of less than £1,000 during one tax year.
 This is known as the HMRC Trading Allowance and it means you can avoid registering as self-employed.